Southern Railway (UK): Tourism

 The positive image of progress was enhanced by the promotion of the south and south-west as holiday destinations.
-"Sunny South Sam" became a character that embodied the railway, whilst slogans such as "Live in Kent and be content" encouraged commuters to move out from London and patronise the Southern Railway's services.
+Sunny South Sam became a character that embodied the railway, whilst slogans such as "Live in Kent and be content" encouraged commuters to move out from London and patronise the Southern Railway's services.
 Posters also advertised ocean services from Ocean Terminal in Southampton and the docks at Dover.
-These also incorporated the corresponding rail connections with London, such as "The Cunarder" and the "Golden Arrow".
+These also incorporated the corresponding rail connections with London, such as The Cunarder and the Golden Arrow.

 Heritage

 The Southern Railway's memory lives on at several preserved railways in the south of England, including the Watercress Line, the Swanage Railway, the Spa Valley Railway, the Bluebell Railway, the Isle of Wight Steam Railway and the Dartmoor Railway.
-Other remnants of the railway include Eastleigh works and the London termini, including Waterloo (the largest London railway station), Victoria, Charing Cross, Cannon Street and London Bridge (the oldest London terminus).
+Other remnants of the railway include Eastleigh Works and the London termini, including Waterloo, (Note: The largest of London's stations.)
+Victoria, Charing Cross, Cannon Street and London Bridge.
+(Note: The oldest London terminus.)
 Several societies promote continued interest in the SR, such as the Southern Railways Group and the Southern Electric Group.